EndPointCorp/end-point-blog/2023/01/updating-rails.md

 ### Manual testing

 Even if your app builds correctly that doesn't mean different parts of your app didn't explode.
-Functions that worked in a previous version might have been deprecated in the newest version
+Functions that worked in a previous version might have been deprecated in the newest version.

 For example, I came across this error in a recent update: